Zero Turn Mower Buyer's Guide

 Additionally, operators should use hearing protection, eye protection, safety gloves, and protective clothing to safeguard themselves from potential injuries when operating this equipment.
 Finally, while long pants might feel a bit oppressive during the hot summer months, they help protect against the potential for flying objects, ticks, and other pests and nuisances typical when working outdoors.

-Warranty Coverage - Choosing a lawnmower that includes a comprehensive warranty helps to keep you covered in case of malfunction or repair issues.
-A warranty would cover mechanical parts, gearboxes, belts, batteries, and blades, depending on the brand and model.
+Warranty Coverage – Choosing a ZTM that includes a comprehensive warranty keeps you covered in case of malfunction or repair issues.
+A warranty may cover mechanical parts, gearboxes, belts, batteries, and blades, depending on the brand and model.

 Do you need help choosing a zero-turn mower?
 If so, consulting with a professional lawnmower retailer can help narrow your decisions regarding the type of mower that's best for your specific requirements.